mikessh/vdjtools/README.md

 A comprehensive framework for post-analysis of immune repertoire sequencing data.
 Compiled binaries are available from [here](https://github.com/mikessh/vdjtools/releases/latest).
+The software is cross-platform and requires Java v1.7+ to run.

 ## Installing

 Install by cloning the repository and compiling using [Maven](maven.apache.org)

 ```bash
 git clone https://github.com/mikessh/vdjtools
 cd vdjtools && mvn clean install